 New York Post, Premature Elation read the cover.
-In one bench or another, typical politicians whose unflattering faces told better tales than the information within.
+In one bench or another, typical political faces told better tales than the information within.
 Then posters here and there - on corners, fronts, and apartment sides.
 Everywhere, paperback letters shouting warnings.
 But the news was not a concern to the street artist; not to the performer, not the demo distributor, or entrepreneur, and not the morning jogger.

 Muffled vehicle engines, ghostly faces under urban boughs.
 He passed the whites and reds of cement and brick, in the direction of the tallest building he could find, past another tall building.
 Another squirrel would pass his gaze, past the solemn building with arches for windows and a cross in the center.
-Greenery gathered before his gaze, until he reached the wet squares of New York City's most recent memorial.
+Greenery gathered before his gaze until he reached the wet squares of New York City's most recent memorial.

-A young Caucasian student in a green hoodie, regular jeans, and wearing glasses patrolled the compressed square pools.
+A young Caucasian student in a green hoodie, regular jeans, and wearing glasses patrolled the square pools.
 His smartphone seemed to maneuver him, guiding his eager steps, so much so that he failed to heed the impending trench coat coming his way.
-"Ah!" he suddenly yelped, stumbling, but grabbing the edge of the pool to avoid falling.
-Quickly recovering, he faced the unheeded stranger
+"Ah!" he suddenly yelped, stumbling but grabbing the edge of the pool to avoid falling.
+Quickly recovering, he faced the unheeded stranger.

 The stranger, a tall man in a white trench coat, stood upright and seemingly unfazed.
 His hands automatically reverted to the rim of his thick-sunglasses as they reverted to the student in his hoodie.
-With a meager expression, the student turned in response to their collision.
-Automatically, his gaze fell on the thick sunglasses and large headphones over a beanie worn; pale skin in the vestiges of his clothing.
+With a meager expression, the student turned in response to their collision; his gaze fell on the thick sunglasses and large headphones over a beanie worn; pale skin in the vestiges of his clothing.

 "No matter.
-It may be that I could have avoided you, if my thoughts would only return to what they were."
+It may be that I could have avoided you if my thoughts would only return to what they were."

 The student looked up from his phone, having caught an air of remorse in the stranger's voice despite his invisible expression.
-Placing the device in his pocket, he looked back at the names inscribed in marble, before turning pack to the older stranger.
+Placing the device in his pocket, he looked back at the names inscribed in marble, before turning back to the older stranger.
 "Did you lose someone?
 If you did, I'm sorry."

 But the stranger shook his head.
-"These are not the names clouding my thoughts.
+"These are not the names clouding my thoughts."